Douglas Arrowsmith: Film and television

+Picture My Face: The Story of Teenage Head

-In 2020 Arrowsmith produced and directed the feature-length documentary “Picture My Face: The Story of Teenage Head”.
-The film is about Canada's notorious punk rock band Teenage Head (band), from Hamilton Ontario, (commissioned and broadcast as a TVO Original film) and explores founding member and guitar legend Gordie Lewis's struggle with depression following the loss of their frontman Frankie ‘Venom’ Kerr.
-It features interviews with Marky Ramone, English writer Jon Savage (England's Dreaming: Sex Pistols and Punk Rock; Teenage: The Creation of Youth Culture) and author Nina Antonia (New York Dolls; Johnny Thunders...In Cold Blood) and The Tragically Hip’s Rob Baker.
+In 2020 Arrowsmith produced and directed the feature-length documentary "Picture My Face: The Story of Teenage Head".
+The film is about Canada's notorious punk rock band Teenage Head (band), from Hamilton Ontario, (commissioned and broadcast as a TVO Original film) and explores founding member and guitar legend Gordie Lewis's struggle with depression following the loss of their frontman Frankie 'Venom' Kerr.
+It features interviews with Marky Ramone, English writer Jon Savage (England's Dreaming: Sex Pistols and Punk Rock; Teenage: The Creation of Youth Culture) and author Nina Antonia (New York Dolls; Johnny Thunders...In Cold Blood) and The Tragically Hip's Rob Baker.

+Coronation Girls

+In 2024, Arrowsmith wrote, produced, and directed Coronation Girls, a feature-length documentary produced by FeltFilm Inc. in association with American Public Television.
+The film follows a group of surviving women who, in 1953, were among fifty young Canadians — known as the "Weston Girls" — selected by the Canadian Education Association to travel to London to attend the Coronation of Queen Elizabeth II, sponsored by Canadian businessman Garfield Weston.
+Seventy years later, Arrowsmith reunited twelve of the surviving women and brought them back to London to retrace their journey.

+The film's production centred on Arrowsmith's negotiation with the Royal Household to secure a surprise appearance by King Charles III during the women's visit to Buckingham Palace, initiated by a personal letter Arrowsmith wrote to the King.
+The Palace encounter, planned for ten to fifteen minutes, extended to more than thirty minutes.
+King Charles recalled on camera that Queen Elizabeth II had practised wearing the Crown at bathtime in the days before the 1953 Coronation — a disclosure that generated coverage in the Daily Mail, The Daily Telegraph, The Times, The Independent, and the Evening Standard following a press screening at Buckingham Palace in December 2024.

+Coronation Girls had its US premiere on WNED PBS on 26 December 2024 and subsequently broadcast across over 300 PBS member stations.
+Richard E. Grant appears in the film in a sequence filmed at Fortnum & Mason.
+Following the film's release, the surviving Weston Girls were among the recipients of the King Charles III Coronation Medal, directly connected to the documentary's role in bringing their story to public attention.

 Stephen Duffy & The Lilac Time

 Between 2018-2020, while basing in Cornwall, UK, and during ongoing filming of an upcoming new documentary release about Stephen Duffy and The Lilac Time, Arrowsmith produced music videos to support albums and songs that were released for BMG UK, “The Needles” (2019) holiday single release; “Return To Us” (2019); “The Story of Return To Us” (2019 EPK); “I’m A Believer” (2019); and the single “The Hills of Cinnamon” (2020) which was completed partially during the pandemic and filmed in northern Ontario.